-The following is a remarkably nuanced letter from the head of one of Europe’s largest publishers recognizing that the grossly unequal balance of power is a problem that needs to be understood and confronted.
+The following is a remarkably nuanced letter from the head of one of Europe’s largest publishers recognizing that the grossly unequal balance of power is a problem that needs to be understood.

 An open letter to Eric Schmidt from Mathias Döpfner

 Dear Eric Schmidt, In your text “Die Chancen des Wachstums”(“The Opportunities forGrowth”) in the Frankfurter Allgemeine Zeitung, you reply to an article which this newspaper had published a few days earlier under the title “Angst vor Google”(“Fear of Google”).
 You repeatedly mention the Axel Springer publishing house.
 In the spirit of transparency I would like to reply with an open letter to highlight a couple of things from our point of view.

 We have known each other for many years, and have, as you state, had lengthy and frequent discussions on the relationship between European publishers and Google.
 As you know, I am a great admirer of Google’s entrepreneurial success.
 In just a few short years, starting in1998, this company has grown to employ almost 50,000 people worldwide, generated sixty billion dollars in revenue last year,and has a current market capitalization of more than 350 billion dollars.
 Google is not only the biggest search engine in the world, but along with Youtube (the second biggest search engine in the world) it also has the largest video platform, with Chrome the biggest browser, with Gmail the most widely used e-mail provider,and with Android the biggest operating system for mobile devices.
 Your article rightly points out what fabulous impetus Google has given to growth of the digital economy.
 In 2013, Google made a profit of fourteen billion dollars.
 I take my hat off to this outstanding entrepreneurial performance.